jzanetti/raincast_doc/source/index.rst

 About RainCast
 ^^^^^^^^^^^^^^^^^^^^
-**RainCast** is short for Rainfall foreCasting system, which combines different sources of forecasts together using the advanced spectral analysis technology.
+**RainCast** is short for Rainfall foreCasting system, which combines different sources of forecasts together using an advanced spectral analysis technology.
 This system is designed to be run hourly (or even subhourly) to provide the most updated rainfall information.

 * Over a short period (e.g., when the forecast lead time is less than 6 hours), it is expected that the incorporation of observation would improve the skill of forecasts,